 Are you a landlord in Montgomery looking to evict your tenant?
-If so, you must do so in a judicial manner.
+Whether they haven't paid rent or something more serious, you must proceed with the eviction in a judicial manner.
 Otherwise, you risk invalidating the entire process and, even worse, getting sued for damages.

 The Alabama eviction laws are contained in the statewide landlord-tenant law.
 The following is the step-by-step process all landlords looking to evict their tenants must follow.

 A lease is a contractual agreement between a landlord and a tenant.
 It stipulates the length of time the tenant will occupy their rented premises.
 As such, a landlord cannot evict them for just any reason, such as not liking them or through discrimination (as covered by the Fair Housing Act).

 To evict a tenant, a landlord must have a legal reason.
 A legal reason for eviction is one that the law recognizes as a breach of the contract, which at times can also allow the landlord to retain the security deposit.
 For example:

 - Failure by the tenant to pay rent

 - Habitually late rent payments

 - Engaging in illegal activities while on the property